-BOSSI met for a total of ten working days during September and October 2012 and February and March 2013 for the purpose of assessing the professional competence of graduate surveyors through examinations.
-BOSSI also assessed a candidate surveyor undertaking Professional Training Agreements (PTA).
-A total of 26 applicants were issued with certificates of competency.
+BOSSI met for a total of ten working days during September and October 2013 and February and March 2014 for the purpose of assessing the professional competence of graduate surveyors through examinations.
+BOSSI had no candidate surveyors undertaking Professional Training Agreements (PTA) this reporting period.
+A total of 22 applicants were issued with certificates of competency.

-During 2012/13, the Association of Consulting Surveyors (ACS) conducted two assessment workshop for civil engineering, and two for town planning.
+During 2013/14, the Association of Consulting Surveyors (ACS) conducted two assessment workshops for engineering, and two for town planning.
 Board members were involved in the assessment of candidates completing these courses.